 All Amazon affiliates must abide by Amazon’s rules.
 For the rookies, it’s more important to grasp the regulations at the beginning so that you can avoid any jeopardy in the future.

 Many beginners don’t care about the terms and conditions during the initial stage.
 Amazon is very strict about their conditions and they don’t tolerate violation of any law they want you to follow.

-There are countless blogs available in the internet with what to do and what no to for Amazon affiliate marketing.
-We strongly suggest you to read carefully both Associates Program Policies and Associates Operating Agreement made by Amazon.
+There are countless blogs available on the internet with what to do and what no to for Amazon affiliate marketing.
+We strongly suggest you read carefully both the Associates Program Policies and Associates Operating Agreement made by Amazon.

 3. Applying as a fresher

 Anyone can apply for Amazon Associates.
-There’s not much hard and fast rules and regulations for that.
+There are not many hard and fast rules and regulations for that.
 But, when you’re just starting out, BE CAREFUL!

 If you can’t make any sell within six months, your account will be closed and it can’t be reinstated.
 First, you should build an authority site and apply for Associates when you have a stable and a great number of audience.

 First of all, Amazon does care about the performance and status of your site before they’re going to consider your application.
 Even though they might approve a low-traffic site it’s you who will suffer in the future.

 - Find out a niche that you love most.